CodecoolGlobal/tech-interview-workbook-RoyB91/README.md

 a root directory.
 No logic is needed for the endpoints)

 One easily available solution is the HTTP server embedded in python.
-It can started from the command line like this:
+It can be started from the command line like this:

 ```sh
 # For python 3